yehuohan/cmp-im/README.md

 Table is a plain text file plain text, where each line is a Im-key with one or multiple IM-texts that splited with whitespace character (`<Space>` or `<Tab>`) like below.

-> cmp-im has a better performance with IM-key being ascending order
+> cmp-im has a better performance with IM-key being ascending order, which can be done with `:sort`.

 ```
 a 阿 啊 呵 腌 嗄 锕 吖 錒